What is Super Lube®?

 In what applications should Super Lube® not be used?

-Heavy, slow moving loads, especially with frequent starts and stops, require metal additives to handle the squeeze out of lubricant from the mating bearing surfaces.
-The metal additives are similar to those used in high temperature lubricants; lead, copper, aluminum.
+Lubricants designed for extremely high temperatures use solid additives such as lead, aluminum, copper or molybdenum.
+Heavy, slow moving loads, especially with frequent starts and stops, require these metal additives to handle the squeeze out of lubricant from the mating bearing surfaces.
+The metal additives are similar to those used in high temperature anti-seize lubricants; lead, copper, aluminum.

 Can Super Lube® be used in a high or pure oxygen environment?